Automattic/mongoose/CONTRIBUTING.md

 Visit `http://localhost:8089` and you should see the docs with your local changes.
 Make sure you `npm run docs:clean` before committing, because automated generated files to `docs/*` should **not** be in PRs.

+#### Documentation Style Guidelines

+There are some guidelines to keep the style for the documentation consistent:

+- All links that refer to some other file in the mongoose documentation needs to be relative without a prefix unless required (use `guide.html` over `./guide.html` or `/docs/guide.html`)

 ### Plugins website

 The [plugins](http://plugins.mongoosejs.io/) site is also an [open source project](https://github.com/vkarpov15/mongooseplugins) that you can get involved with.
 Feel free to fork and improve it as well!